People > Faculty

 “I want each student to embrace the relevance of analysis and musicianship for every aspect of music-making.
 My classrooms are spaces for creative exploration, places where practical, technical, historical, and cultural understandings of music freely and deliberately mix.”

 Stephanie Venturino’s research focuses on 20th- and 21st-century French music, the history of music theory, and music theory and aural skills pedagogy.
-She has contributed scholarship to the peer-reviewed journal Theoria: Historical Aspects of Music Theory (forthcoming) and the edited collections Debussy Studies 2 (forthcoming, Cambridge University Press) and Arabesque without End: Across Music and the Arts, from Faust to Shahrazad (Routledge).
-She regularly presents her research at leading professional conferences in the United States and abroad.
+Her work is published or forthcoming in Music Theory Online and Theoria: Historical Aspects of Music Theory, as well as in edited collections from Cambridge University Press, Routledge, and University of Rochester Press.
+She regularly presents at leading professional conferences in the United States and abroad.

 Equally at home on the concert stage, Venturino has extensive ensemble, chamber, and solo experience.
 She has been a member of the Eastman Saxophone Project, the Eastman Wind Ensemble, and Musica Nova.
 She has also garnered top prizes at numerous local, regional, and national solo and chamber music competitions.